MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-return-values-to-a-cmdlet-help-topic.md

 types of a cmdlet are enclosed in a `<command:returnValues>` node, with each class enclosed in a `<command:returnValue>` element.

-If a cmdlet does not generate any output, use this section to indicate that there is no output.
+If a cmdlet doesn't generate any output, use this section to indicate that there is no output.
 For example, in place of the class name, write **None** and provide a brief explanation.
 If the cmdlet generates output conditionally, use this node to explain the conditions and describe the conditional output.